 - How do you go about purchasing a home?

-- What is it like to live in the capital of Morocco?
+- What is it like to live in Morocco?

 - What is the quickest way to get to the pet store in town?

 - Why is it that every time I talk with you, you seem irritated?

 - How could I present myself better?

 - How do you manage to raise those children alone?

 - What is the matter with the people in that class?

 - Where are you going to find the time to write all those letters?